rahul-purswani/SoccerTact/README.md

 # SoccerTact
 <h>Group members: Fares Elattar, Grant Keebler, Deepak Kumar, Rahul Purswani, Atif Siffiqui<h><br>
 <br>SoccerTact is an advanced web application designed to provide comprehensive soccer analysis.
 It offers detailed match-based analysis, including match statistics and timelines, as well as team-based analysis such as passing networks and team dominance heat maps.
 Additionally, it features player-based analysis, showcasing shot maps and individual player dominance heat maps.
 The application utilizes event data from StatsBomb's open data repository.
-We built a robust data pipeline to automatically extract data from the StatsBomb GitHub repository and store it in an SQL database.
+We built a robust data pipeline to automatically extract data from the StatsBomb GitHub repository and store it in an MySQL database.

 <b>What I Learned:</b>
 - Full-Stack Development: I gained experience in building a full-stack web application, integrating both frontend and backend technologies.